 - With numerous AFL footballers singing the praises of Pilates, more men are getting involved.
 “The male Pilates faithfuls that I know not only attend for injury rehab and prevention, but love how they progress each session” Emma says.
 “In a typical Reformer session, you work the same muscles just in different ways and, as you get more advanced, so too do the exercises”.

-- Many runners have weak glutes, causing the lower back and/or hips to overcompensate – Pilates is ideal for building strong glutes.
+- Many runners have weak glutes, causing the lower back and/or hips to overcompensate – reformer pilates benefits include building strong glutes.

 “All our muscles are connected through our core – try doing a lunge without your abdominals and you’ll fall over!” explains Emma.
 “Pilates focuses on building a stronger core so you can run better and faster.